Collaborator Challenge Winners

 Finally, Best Presentation for the Drop Swirl category goes to Christina Biehl in Germany and her husband.
 His soap titled “Colorful Live” is the perfect subject for an artistic photo:

 All the edges of the soap are beveled, and the photo has such a simple, clean look with plenty of white space around the soap.
 We can see one bar perfectly focused with the background bar blurred just enough to give the photo a sense of depth.
 It’s well-lit without being overexposed.
-Be sure to check out Christina’s blog post about this soap by clicking on the photo.
+Photo not linked.

 The rest of the entries are posted in the order they were voted at the bottom of this post.